playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

 Not too bad, but you'll notice we didn't use our `sdl_check` macro.
 These two operations are okay to fail, if they do, we'll just skip rendering this frame.
 That said, you're probably wondering what these are.

-A command buffer is, fundamentally, how we record commands to instruct the GPU what to do.
+A command buffer is how we record commands to instruct the GPU what to do.
 This includes things like uploading data in a Copy Pass, executing generic work on the GPUs many cores in a Compute Pass, and of course executing graphics related work in a Render Pass.
 We'll get into more details as this series moves along, but the command buffer is how we'll be doing the actual communication with the GPU.
 SDL_GPU handles the management of these, which you'll appreciate coming from something like Vulkan.

 Once you have a command buffer, we can request a Swapchain texture.
-As mentioned ealier, this is the texture that is tied to, and gets displayed on the Window, by default, SDL_GPU allocates 3 of them.
-That said, this can be changed, as well as how precisely we wait for them, and if we wait at all.
+As mentioned ealier, this is the texture that is tied to, and gets displayed on the Window.
+By default SDL_GPU allocates 3 of them, that said this can be changed, as well as how precisely we wait for them, and if we wait at all.
 We'll try to cover some of these at a later time, for now this is a fairly simple way to handle acquisitions and submissions.
+The extra parameters which we've passed `NULL` to are simply to aquire the width and height of the given texture.
+This will become useful later, but we don't need it for now.

 #### The Render Pass <a name="render_pass" id="render_pass"></a>

-Now we can finally finish out the chapter by doing what we've set out to do: clear the screen.
+Now we can finally finish out the chapter by doing one of the "simplest" graphics applications, clearing the screen.
+Or, more specifically, clearing the swapchain texture we aquired and then displaying that texture onto the screen.

+This requires a RenderPass, which is how we instruct the GPU to run through the vertex pipeline into the shading pipeline, out to an image.
+We'll go over that in more details in subsequent chapters, but you can think of this as the Pass which does most of the actual graphics work.
+There's also Copy and Compute Passes we have access to in SDL_GPU, and those essentially do what they sound like, letting you copy to/from GPU memory, and doing general purpose computing work respectively.

+So the configuration of a RenderPass ignoring for a moment the additional work we can do once we have one, is mostly about the final image(s) we're outputting to.
+These are more generally called Targets, as you can both have more than one, and there are several kinds.
+These are what we'll be drawing to in subsequent chapters.

-This requires creating a RenderPass, configured to use the swapchain we just received as a color target, and setting the clear color to whatever we prefer.
-Lets see what that looks like.
+To clear the swapchain texture though, we actually only need to Begin and End a RenderPass, as this alone will allow us to configure the swapchain texture as a target, tell the RenderPass to clear it to a particular color, and to store that clear to the texture at the end.
+Lets see what that looks like:

 ```c
 SDL_GPUColorTargetInfo colorTargetInfo;